 There are also certain ethnic groups in Portugal such as Iberians, Spaniards, and Italians.

-Let’s now find about details about the languages spoken in Portugal.
+Let’s now find out details about the languages spoken in Portugal.

 The Official Language of Portugal: Portuguese

 You may wonder: What language do they speak in Portugal?
-Well, Portuguese is the official and the commonly-used language spoken in Portugal.
+Well, Portugal official language is Portuguese and the most commonly-used language spoken in country.
 The English language follows Portuguese as the second most common language in the country.

 Today, around 240 million people speak Portuguese in the world.
 It’s the sixth most common language spoken in the world as well.
 Furthermore, UNESCO indicates that Portuguese can become an international communications language in the future.